HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 · Soft, soothing music might be comforting.

-· Blanket or stuffed animal are often important at this age.
+· Blankets or stuffed animals are often important at this age.

-Children sleep between 10 to 13 hours in a particular day.
-At this stage the schedule is not fix, it differs from child to child.
+Children sleep between 10 to 13 hours a day.
+At this stage, the schedule is not fixed; it differs from child to child.

-Some children have one nap a day, many will have a second nap and some children give up day time nap during this period.
+Some children have one nap a day, many will have a second nap, and some children give up daytime naps during this period.

-You can schedules this time often after lunch to read and relax.
+You can schedule this time often, after lunch, to read and relax.

 Healthy sleep habits for your children

-· Don’t allow tablets, television, computer or video games in the bedroom.
+· Don’t allow tablets, television, computers, or video games in the bedroom.

 · Set some limits, such as how many books you will read together.